 Jewel Orchids will generally flower better in the winter months when the ambient temperature is dipped to around 15°C (59°F) during the autumn and winter.

 Up to 0.3m in height and the width of its pot.
-The ultimate height will take between 4 - 6 years to achieve with around 5cm of lateral growth per season.
+The ultimate height will take between 4 - 6 years to achieve with around 5cm of new growth per season.

-For rhizomatous cuttings in the spring (Easy), prune the leading growths that have a slightly hardened base with new foliar growth emerging from the top.
-They should be at least 8cm (3 inches) in length and are found in the outer edge of the plant where the new growth takes place.
-Remove the older third of the leaves and submerge the rhizome loosely over a moist 'houseplant' compost.
-Place the cuttings (& its pot) in a transparent bag to lock-in a steady level of humidity for the first month of its new life.
+Rhizomatous Stem Cuttings (Easy to Moderate) - During the spring, prune the tips of a few stems that have a slightly hardened base.
+Ideal cuttings should be at least 8cm (3 inches) in length and are found in the outer edge of the plant where the new growth takes place.
+Remove the older third of the leaves and submerge the rhizome loosely over a moist 'Houseplant' labelled soil or live Sphagnum Moss.
+Place the cuttings (& its pot) in a transparent bag with small holes to lock-in a steady level of humidity for the first month of its new life.
 Keep the soil evenly moist and present a bright, indirect location away from the harsh rays.
 After the initial month, remove the bag and follow the care requirements documented at the top of the article.

-Jewel Orchids will flower at the start of winter, if grown correctly with a cooler environment during this time.
+Jewel Orchids will flower at the start of winter if grown correctly with a cooler environment during this time.
 Each individual flower will last up to ten days, with the overall show lasting up to five weeks.
-Supplement the plant using a fertiliser high in potassium to prolong its flowers - Tomato feeds is an excellent choice, or a Baby-Bio product.
+Feed the plant with a product high in potassium to prolong its flowers - 'Tomato' labelled fertiliser is an excellent choice.
 Never promote persistent droughts as this will shorten the duration of flowers.

 Jewel Orchids aren't considered poisonous when consumed by pets and humans; however, when high quantities are eaten, it may result in vomiting, nausea and a loss of appetite.